radialmonster/wp-external-featured-image/README.md

 1. Copy the plugin folder into your WordPress `wp-content/plugins/` directory.
 2. Activate **WP External Featured Image** from the Plugins screen.
 3. Navigate to **Settings → External Featured Image** and enter your Flickr API key (required to resolve Flickr page URLs).
-Configure the default size preference and cache duration if needed.
+Configure the default size preference, cache duration, and, if desired, enable Open Graph tags and provide a Facebook App ID for validation.

 ## Usage